tjv4947/GettingAndCleaningDataClassProject/README.md

 >>  Identifier for participant in study.
 Values range processed from the original based on activityID.
 This column was removed from tidy dataset as it is not needed.

->> *Data Columns*:
+> *Data Columns*:

->>  The original raw data set contained a total of 561 columns.
+>>  The original raw data files contained a total of 561 columns.
 We are interested in only the
 >>  data columns which are either *mean* or *std* columns.
 The other columns were removed
->>  from data frame before aggregated and written to the tidy dataset.
+>>  from data frame before they were aggregated and written to the tidy dataset.

 >> See the code book for the complete column list of the tidy dataset